arevindh/kseb_hass/README.md

-# A Home Assistant custom component to get your KESB Bill Amount, Units consumed and Due Date information.
+# A Home Assistant custom component to get your KSEB Bill Amount, Units consumed and Due Date information.
 To get started put all the files from/custom_components/kseb/ here: <config directory>/custom_components/kseb/

 Example configuration.yaml: